-Introduces students to several genres of literature, usually poetry, drama, fiction, and to contemporary critical-theoretical approaches literary scholars use.
-Students write extensively in this course, arguing for their own interpretations, applying critical-theoretical approaches used by literary scholars.
-Assigned literary works are diverse and multicultural and may be organized by theme or motif.
+These special topics courses allow students to concentrate on a significant author, topic, genre, medium, period, or movement set against contextualizing backdrops of literary, cultural, political, and/or historical change.
+Students write extensively in this course, arguing for their own interpretations, and applying critical theoretical approaches used by literary scholars.
+Assigned literary works are diverse and multicultural.

-• Religious Studies
+· Religious Studies

 The religious studies program at Niagara is designed to assist students to understand the religious dimension of human life as it influences persons, cultures and the world.
 The goals include development of an understanding of the Judeo/Christian tradition in the spirit of the Catholic and Vincentian heritage of the university.
 This is accomplished through the exploration of unity and diversity in the dialogue between Christianity and the world religions by study of sacred texts, beliefs, symbols, rituals and communities.
 The program also explores how religion entails an ethical response to the personal, social, cultural and political problems of our time.
-REL 101 - Introduction to Religion or

-REL 103 - Introduction to Christianity

-Two religion electives (200 or 300-level courses)
+REL 101 - Introduction to Religion or REL 103 - Introduction to Christianity Two religion electives (200 or 300-level courses)